Julio Ligorría: Acknowledgments

 As ambassador, the magazine 'Campaigns & Elections′ awarded him the Reed Latino 2015 prize in the category "Best management of electoral crisis or of the government".
 The nomination of Ligorría was due to the work he developed as ambassador from Guatemala in Washington during the humanitarian crisis of unaccompanied migrant children who traveled from Central America to the United States in the summer of 2014.
-In 2001, he was declared a Honorary Rotarian by the Rotary Club of Guatemala City for his contributions to the consolidation of the system democratic in Guatemala.
+In 2001, he was declared an Honorary Rotarian by the Rotary Club of Guatemala City for his contributions to the consolidation of the system democratic in Guatemala.

 In 2000 he received the prize of the Latin American Association of Political Consultants ALACOP 2000.

 In 1999, Third place in the V prize of Liberalism in Latin America of the Friedrich Naumann Foundation for his essay Equality Before the Law, the Key Challenge.

 In 1996, the Monja Blanca Order was conferred on the rank of 1st Class, for its contributions to the consolidation of democracy in Guatemala.

 In 1987 he won the Ludwig Von Mises Prize awarded by the Center for Free Enterprise of Mexico for his essay on Right and Freedom in America.

 In 1983 he was declared a Distinguished Neighbor by the Mayor of Guatemala City, for his work in coordinating the National and International Information for Pope John Paul II, in his first visit to Guatemala.